After distancing himself from hostile chant, Trump calls rally supporters ‘incredible patriots’ - The Boston Globe

 Advertisement

+‘‘What truly makes our country great is its diversity.
+I've seen that beauty in so many ways over the years,’’ she wrote. ‘‘Whether we are born here or seek refuge here, there’s a place for us all.
+We must remember it’s not my America or your America.
+It’s our America.’’

-Ocasio-Cortez, meanwhile, on Friday tweeted footage of Omar’s greeting at the airport as she returned to Minnesota the night before.
+Ocasio-Cortez, meanwhile, on Friday tweeted footage of Omar’s greeting at the airport.

 ‘‘This land is your land, This land is my land, This land was made for you and me,’’ Ocasio-Cortez wrote, adding the hashtag, ‘‘#IStandWithIlhan.’’